- This event has passed.

 Elders Sacred Talk Series with Luther Gray and Jamilah Peters-Muhammad

-NOMA and the Congo Square Preservation Society present the Elders Sacred Talk Series with prolific elder New Orleanians, celebrating the lives they lead while learning firsthand about the impact they’ve had on our city.
+NOMA and the Congo Square Preservation Society present the Elders Sacred Talk Series with prolific elder New Orleanians, celebrating the lives they lead while providing the opportunity to learn firsthand about the impact they’ve had on our city.

 On September 25, in NOMA’s Lapis Center for the Arts, the program will feature Luther Gray and Jamilah Yejide Peters-Muhammad, co-founders of the Congo Square Preservation Society, in a conversation moderated by Kelly Harris Deberry, local poet and author.
 The program will also include a drumming performance by Timothy Brown and Wesley “Kamau” Phillips.